 - Construct effective short Web copy, including tweets and status posts.

-- Analyze examples of single page copy in different genres and forms.
+- Review and evaluate examples of single page copy in different genres and forms.

 - Apply techniques for effective single page copy, including posters, postcards, ads, and packaging.